 Conclusion

-The benefits of drinking milk are endless!
-Milk is an excellent source of calcium and vitamin D which can help with blood pressure, osteoporosis, PMS symptoms, and weight loss.
-Low-fat milk contains lower calorie content so it's a smart choice for people with diabetes and people trying to lose weight or those who are at risk for diabetes.
+Choosing low-fat varieties, controlling portions, and getting advice from healthcare professionals are vital strategies.
+Low-fat milk contains lower calorie content, so it’s a smart choice for people with diabetes, people trying to lose weight, and those at risk for diabetes.
 It also has the same amount of calcium as whole milk but half the fat content!

 About the Author